sfz2005/dsci351finalproject/README.md

 6. Load data using the scripts in 'data_loading' directory eg. `python load_companies.py`
 7. Add your OpenAI API key in 'conv_quantdb.py', 'conv_esgdb.py', and 'conv_macrodb.py'

 Look for this line: `os.environ["OPENAI_API_KEY"] = "your_openai_api_key"`
 8. Run the system by entering: eg.`python3 query_quantdb.py` from the 'query_interface' directory

-You'll see: '❓Ask me a question (or type 'exit'):'
+You'll see: '❓Ask me a question (or type 'exit'):
+'
 Type a query like: 'Show me the tables in the database.'

 You'll receive the translated SQL and tabular results.